-For homeowners or communities with waterbodies, the lake or pond is often the most tranquil facet of your property, and water quality is one of the most important aspects of a healthy ecosystem.
+For land owners, golf courses, or communities with waterbodies, the lake or pond is often the most tranquil facet of your property, and water quality is one of the most important aspects of a healthy ecosystem.
 If water quality is compromised, it often leads to unsightly conditions and an unbalanced aquatic ecosystem.
 Though herbicides and algaecides can be important tools to utilize when control is needed for Harmful Algal Blooms (HABs) or invasive vegetation infestations, many property owners wish to avoid pesticide use around the home.

 Thankfully, environmental planning companies are constantly evolving their proactive management solutions.
 New techniques, equipment and technologies are making managing your pond easier and more cost-effective to implement:

 All living organisms need oxygen to survive, but many waterbodies suffer from poor dissolved oxygen levels due to lack of circulation in the water column.
 This can lead to destratification and increase the chances of a fish kill.
 Depending on the function of your waterbody and your long-term goals for the aquatic resource, your lake management professional may recommend one of several pond aeration solutions.

 Types of Aeration Systems

 - Submersed diffused aeration systems provide oxygen and increase circulation of the lake or pond water.
 This solution helps to provide dissolved oxygen to the entire water column and also keeps the water mixed to avoid stratification, and a layer of low dissolved oxygen, from forming.